JuliaDynamics/NetworkDynamics.jl/docs/src/accessing_edge_variables.md

 ## Accessing edge values via helper function GetGD

 `NetworkDynamics.jl` includes the GetGD type, which provides access to the underlying GraphData and GraphStruct objects by multiple dispatching of the network dynamics functions.
-Subsequently, we use the example XXX to demonstrate the usage of `GetGD`.
-In this example a barabasi-albert graph 'g' with $N = 20$ nodes was created.
-Then, using the functions `diffusionedge!` and `diffusionvertex!` and the functions wrappers, objects of the type `VertexFunction` and `EdgeFunction` were formed.
-The key constructor `network_dynamics` combines these objects with the graph `g` to the object `nd` (for more information see `getting-started.jl`).
+Subsequently, we demonstrate the usage of `GetGD`.
+For the use of network dynamics we combine functions that describe the dynamics of vertices and edges with the information of the graph created before.
+For instance, in the example `getting-started.jl` the object `nd` has been formed (for more information see `getting-started.jl`).

 To now get access to the edge values at any time t, the object nd can be called as follows: